 - BEFORE CLOSING: Use the home inspection report and rough estimate you drafted to possibly negotiate a revised selling cost, based on the home’s current condition.

 I hope this information was helpful to you in regards to the the home buying process and home inspections!
-Stay tuned next week for the final technical blog in this series: Home Buying Tips: Part 3 – So You Just Closed on Your Dream House, Now What?
+Stay tuned for Part 3, the final technical blog in this series: Home Buying Tips: Part 3 – So You Just Closed on Your Dream House, Now What?